nspcc-dev/neofs-api/proto-docs/container.md

 ### Message PutRequest.Body
 Container creation request has container structure's signature as a separate field.
-It's not stored in sidechain, just verified on container creation by `Container` smart contract. `ContainerID` is a SHA256 hash of the stable-marshalled container strucutre, hence there is no need for additional signature checks.
+It's not stored in FS chain, just verified on container creation by `Container` smart contract. `ContainerID` is a SHA256 hash of the stable-marshalled container strucutre, hence there is no need for additional signature checks.